 Sydney IDC (Independent Dance Classes) offers weekly classes located conveniently at the ReadyMade Studio in Ultimo.

 Classes run every Tuesday so there are lots of opportunities to teach as well!
-The teaching roster will rotate every 1–2 weeks and we welcome young artists to lead a class.
-If you are interested please drop us an email with potential dates; a short class description (max 100 words); and a short bio (max 100 words).
+The teaching roster will rotate every 2–4 weeks.
+If you are interested please drop us an email with potential dates; a short class description (max 50 words); and a short bio (max 100 words).

 Come and connect at IDC with independent dance makers and teachers.